 2. What is the expected duration of a grant?
 Do you make multiyear grants?

 McKnight typically makes grants for one or two years.
 We work closely with the requesting organization to determine both the grant type (general operations, project, program, etc.) and the grant duration.
 If you have questions, please contact a program staff member before submitting your grant request.

 The Communities program’s 2022 grantmaking budget is $32 million.
 Because some of those dollars are already committed to multiyear grantees, we expect to deploy roughly $17.5 million in new grants in 2022.

-We do not allocate a fixed portion of grant funds each quarter.
-Instead, our team works to ensure that we make a meaningful amount of grant dollars available each quarter.
+We do not allocate a fixed portion of grant funds each month or fiscal quarter.
+Instead, our team works to ensure that we make a meaningful amount of grant dollars available throughout the year.
 With respect to grant size, there is no advantage to applying earlier in the year versus later.

 5. What types of grants are available—general operating, program grants, others?

 The Communities program regularly invites both general operating and program/project grants.
 In rare instances, we consider capital requests.
 If you have a capital request, we encourage you to connect with a program staff member at least six months before you require funding.